HarrisonWAffel/Rancher-Plugin-gMSA/docs/testing/developer-smoke-test-cases.md

 `/var/lib/rancher/gmsa/<NAMESPACE>/ssl/ca/ca.crt`

 ## Expected Files For The Account Provider Post Uninstall
-All the previously listed files should no longer exist once the Account Provider chart is uninstalled from the cluster
+All the previously listed files should no longer exist once the Account Provider chart is uninstalled from the cluster.
+The uninstallation process is handled via a [Helm Hook](https://helm.sh/docs/topics/charts_hooks/).
+If these resources remain on a Windows node post uninstall of the chart, then there is an issue with the Helm Hook logic which must be addressed.